adluinf/adluinf.github.io/_pages/home.md

 # Experience

-I develop algorithms and computational methods based on machine learning, information theory and statistical inference to generate quantitative insight from real data.
+**I develop algorithms and computational methods based on machine learning, information theory and statistical inference to generate *quantitative insight* from real data**.
 I am an experienced programmer who has implemented computational models and applied stastistical inference methods to physical and biological systems.
-I have worked on research projects involving data from **genomics**, **neuroscience** and **astrophysics**.
+I have worked on research projects involving data from *genomics*, *neuroscience* and *astrophysics*.
 Currently, I write code in Python and I am learning Rust.
 Moreover, I have experience with Java and FORTRAN.

 ## **Inference**: